Mother of South Carolina teacher who died from COVID-19 also dies from virus

 COLUMBIA, S.C.
-(WTVD) -- The mother of a South Carolina teacher who passed away from COVID-19 weeks ago has also died from the virus.
+(WTVD) -- The mother of a South Carolina teacher who died from COVID-19 weeks ago has also died from the virus.

 Shirley Bannister's 28-year-old daughter Demetria was an elementary school teacher in South Carolina.
 Demetria died from COVID-19 complications in early September.

-Bannister's brother Dennis Bell said the 57-year-old mother succumbed to the virus Sunday.
+"(My aunt) and my uncle went to the hospital, and they wouldn't test them," Shayla Jones, Shirley Bannister's niece, told ABC News.
+"She tried more than one time to go to the hospital and they wouldn't admit her because they felt that her symptoms weren't severe enough."

+Shirley was eventually tested at an urgent care center.
+She tested positive, was admitted to a hospital and died a week later.

-Bannister was the head of the nursing department at Midlands Technical College in Columbia, South Carolina.
-Her brother said she struggled with diabetes and asthma and ended up in the hospital.
+She was the head of the nursing department at Midlands Technical College in Columbia, South Carolina.
+Her brother said she struggled with diabetes and asthma prior to catching COVID-19.

-Bell said his sister was "overwhelmed" after her daughter died and lost her best friend.
+Shirley's husband Dennis has tested negative for the virus.
+He and his relatives are all mourning the loss of their loved ones.

+"We just try to be there for my uncle, you know, because (Demetria) is his only child," Jones said.

 Mother of South Carolina teacher who died from COVID-19 also dies from virus